Restricted Words in Approved Email

 Spaces, newlines, tabs, and all other forms of whitespace are treated the same.

 Exact string matches immediately after punctuation are restricted based on the specific language and platform.
-For example, the Online and Windows platforms always restrict exact string matches that follow punctuation.
+For example, the Online and Windows Tablet platforms always restrict exact string matches that follow punctuation.
 On the iPad platform, this restriction is dependent on whether the language of the device regularly contains punctuation preceding a word (for example, Spanish uses the ¿ punctuation before words).

 Using Multiple Veeva Messages to Restrict Words